umbraco/UmbracoDocs/umbraco-forms/developer/themes.md

 ---
-meta.Title: Theming Umbraco Forms meta.Description: Documentation on how to apply custom themes to Umbraco Forms
+description: "Documentation on how to apply custom themes to Umbraco Forms"
 ---

 # Themes